Local setup¶

 - Python 3.10 or higher

-- Access to the Opaque Python SDK ZIP file (provided by your Opaque contact)
+- Access to the Opaque Python SDK ZIP file (provided by OPAQUE)

 Note

-The Python SDK is currently distributed directly by Opaque.
-Please reach out to your Opaque contact to obtain the ZIP file corresponding to your deployment version.
+The OPAQUE Python SDK must match the version of your deployment.
+Reach out to your OPAQUE contact to obtain the ZIP file corresponding to your deployment version.

 Open a terminal and run: